-Hiking the Iliau Nature Loop Trail in Kauaʻi’s Waimea Canyon
+Hiking the Iliau Nature Loop Trail in the Waimea Canyon on Kauaʻi, Hawaiʻi

 Iliau Nature Loop Trailhead Parking

-Parking for the Iliau Loop Trail is on either side of Kōkeʻe Road outside of the trailhead.
+Parking for the Iliau Loop Trail is located on either side of Kōkeʻe Road, adjacent to the trailhead.

 Google Maps Directions: Iliau Nature Loop Trailhead